 - 1. Click the System tab, and then click the Storage Management button. - 2.
-In the Settings and Actions area, click to select the Enable Onboard Storage checkbox. - 3.
+In the Settings area, click to select the Enable Onboard Storage check box. - 3.
 By default, the camera is set to only record to the SD card when it is unable to communicate with the network video management server.
 If you prefer to have the camera record video to both the network video management server and to the SD card, click to deselect the checkbox for the Record only when server connection is interrupted to disable the setting. - 4.
 Select one of the following recording modes: - Continuous: the camera never stops recording to the SD card. - On Motion: the camera only records when there is motion in the scene.
-If you are configuring a Pelco video analytics camera, the On Motion setting will record either pixel change in the scene or analytics motion events depending on how the camera is configured.
+If you are configuring a Pelco video analytics camera, the On Motion setting will record either pixel change in the scene or analytics motion events depending on how the camera is configured in the Pelco VxOpsCenter Client software.